jsvisa/goleveldb-bench/pebble-2.md

 # Pebble Read Performance Based on Geth's Workflow

-From [pebble.md](./pebble.md), we know that Pebble's performance varies based on different configurations.
-This document focuses on Pebble's read performance in the context of Geth's workflow.
+In this document, we aim to investigate the performance of Pebble's read operations under the default configuration of Geth.
+We will also examine the performance differences across various database sizes, with a primary focus on read-only and read-write operation scenarios.

 ## Geth's Workflow